0cjs/sedoc/8bit/floppy.md

 ### Media

-For standard drives there are only two types of diskette magnetic
-media: what is now called "double density" (DD, 2DD and many other acronyms) and "high density" (HD).
+For standard drives there are only two types of magnetic coating: what is now called "double density" (DD, 1D, 2D, 2DD and many other abbreviations) and "high density" (HD).
 These differ in coercivity and thickness of the magnetic media.
 DD / HD 5.25" is 300 / 600 Oersted and 3.5" is 660 / 720 Oe. [[Retrocomputing SE][rcse 9303]]

-However, 8" floppy sleeves have the index hole in a [slightly different location][8ss-vs-ds] on single-sided and double-sided disks, and so SS disks cannot be used in DS drives and vice versa.

 Single vs. double density refers only to the encoding format: FM for SD and MFM for DD.
 (M2FM was an early DD scheme replaced by MFM.)
-These all use what's now called "double density" media.
+Though differing in information density, both are the same flux density. and use the same "double density" (as it's now called) media.

+So-called "quad density" (5.25" only) or "2DD" refers to 80-track drives;
+again the magnetic coating is standard double density media.

+8" floppy sleeves have the index hole in a [slightly different location][boginjr] on single-sided and double-sided diskettes, and so 1S diskettes cannot be used in 2S drives.
+(2S drives may have two sensors, one for SS and one for DS diskettes.)

 ### Drive Types